Root Canal Therapy

 While the tooth is numb, a rubber dam (a sheet of rubber) will be placed around the tooth to keep it dry and free of saliva.
 An access opening is made on top of the tooth and a series of root canal files are placed into the opening, one at a time, removing the pulp, nerve tissue, bacteria, and any infection within the roots.
 After all the nerve has been removed, the canals are sealed to prevent a future root canal infection.
 In most cases, your root canal procedure can be finished in one visit.
 After a root canal, most patients experience little pain, but this will subside as the inflammation diminishes and the tooth has healed.

-All patients are given pain relievers however, to minimize any discomfort.
-Teeth treated with a root canal need to be restored afterwards.
+All patients are given pain relievers, however, to minimize any discomfort.
+Teeth treated with a root canal need to be restored afterward.
 This could range from a simple filling to a large build-up with a post and crown.

 You will be given care instructions after each appointment.
 Good oral hygiene practices and regular dental visits will aid in the life of your root canal treatment.